xcart/xc5-manual/en/modules/auction_in_x-cart_5/auction_in_x-cart_5_system_requirements_and_installation.md

 The module can be obtained via X-Cart’s Marketplace.

 To install and enable the module on your system, follow the general module installation instructions.
-See [Installing modules from the Marketplace](http://kb.x-cart.com/display/XDD/Installing+modules+from+the+Marketplace).
+See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.

 As a result, you should have the module "Auction in X-Cart 5" listed in your store's Installed Modules section (**Extensions > Installed modules**):